Followers

 Main Hall

 Additional info can be obtained from the back of the stone monument standing in front of the Main hall (left side of the photo above).
 It is unknown when the shrine is founded.
 The previous main hall was built in 1897 and was renovated into the current one in 1990.
 Until recently, the annual ritual ceremony took place on the 20th of October.
 The names of Shinto priest and about 33 families of Ujiko (氏子; neighbors worshipping Maroud Shrine) members in 1982 were listed.
-Ujiko worshipped by calling the enshrined deity “Daimyohjim-sama”.
+Ujiko worshipped the enshrined deity by calling it “Daimyohjim-sama”.
 The area of the shrine's precincts is 1487.61 square meters.

 Inside of Main Hall.
 Who the hell is enshrined there???